 Deal type - is the deal announced or rumoured?
 Announced deals carry significantly lower risk.

 Type of Buyer - is the buyer a financial buyer [ie private equity] or a strategic buyer?
-Sensible strategic acquisitions by larger companies in the same industry tend to have a higher likelihood of success [in the absence of competition issues].
+If private equity, is management participating? what do they know?
+Sensible strategic acquisitions by larger corporates in the same industry tend to have a higher likelihood of success [in the absence of competition issues] than financial buyers.

 Nature of Target - was the company being shopped for sale?
 A company being shopped means the company is 'in play' and the board is open to a transaction.
 Other buyers may emerge if the deal breaks.
 Conversely, the list of alternate buyers may already be exhausted.
 If the market was aware the company was being shopped the pre-deal price is likely to have some takeover premium in it which may disappear if the deal breaks.